okfn/opendatahandbook-old/source/following-up/tell-the-world.rst

 It's inefficient for cash-strapped agencies to spend hours on social media sites.
-The most significant way that your voice can be heard through these fora is by making sure that blog posts are easily sharable.
+The most significant way that your voice can be heard through these fora is by making sure that blog posts are easily shareable.
 That means, before reading the next section, make sure that you have read the last.
 With that in mind, here are a few
 suggestions: